Giuseppe Francesco Borri

-Giuseppe Francesco Borri (4 May 1627, in Milan – 20 August 1695, in Rome) was an alchemist, prophet, freethinker, physician and eye doctor.
+Giuseppe Francesco Borri (4 May 1627 in Milan – 20 August 1695 in Rome) was an Italian alchemist, prophet, freethinker, physician and eye doctor.

 Education

 His mother, Savinia Morosini, died giving birth to him.
 His father, Branda Borri, was a distinguished doctor with a great passion for chemical experiments.
-He claimed to be a descending of Sextus Afranius Burrus; his uncle Cesare was a professor in law in Pavia.
+He claimed to be a descendant of Sextus Afranius Burrus; his uncle Cesare was a professor in law in Pavia.
 In 1644, together with his brother, Borri entered a Jesuit seminary in Rome.
-There he was taught by the Jesuit scholar Athanasius Kircher, who had an important influence on him.
+There, he was taught by the Jesuit scholar Athanasius Kircher, who had an important influence on him.
 His intolerance of ecclesiastical authority deteriorated his relationship with his teachers Sforza Pallavicino and Théophile Raynaud (Borri even led a collective rebellion of seminarists, provoking the replacement of Nicola Zucchi, the Rector, who was dismissed).
-In 1649/50 Borri was expelled from the seminary as he had problems with the idea of the immaculate conception.
+In 1649/50 Borri was expelled from the seminary as he had problems with the idea of the Immaculate Conception.
 He started his activity as a physician and alchemist among the pilgrims flocking to Rome for the Holy Year.
-In this period he met the Marquis Massimiliano Palombara, himself an alchemist, and in 1653 he took service with Federico Mirogli, as physician and alchemist.
+In this period, he met the Marquis Massimiliano Palombara, himself an alchemist, and in 1653 he took service with Federico Mirogli, as physician and alchemist.
 The year after he was involved in a fight, forced to seek asylum and had a vision.